kubevela/kubevela.github.io/versioned_docs/version-v1.4/getting-started/definition.md

 There're four types of Definition, they're `ComponentDefinition`, `TraitDefinition`, `PolicyDefinition` and `WorkflowStepDefinition`, corresponding to the application concepts.

-## Sources of Definitions
+## How to get out-of-box Definitions?

-There're two sources of definitions:
+There're two sources to get out-of-box definitions:

 * Built-in definitions will be installed along with KubeVela helm chart.
 You can refer to the following links to learn more about built-in definitions.
     - [Component Definition](../end-user/components/references)
     - [Trait Definition](../end-user/traits/references)
     - [Policy Definition](../end-user/policies/references)
     - [Workflow Step Definition](../end-user/workflow/built-in-workflow-defs)
-* Installation of addons will install definitions if there're new capabilities contained.
+* [Addons](../reference/addons/overview), as extension of KubeVela, each addon contains a bunch of definitions along its CRD controllers.
-    - [Addon registry](../reference/addons/overview) contains a large catalog of addon which are maintained and verified by the KubeVela team.
+    - The community has a [verified addon registry](https://github.com/kubevela/catalog) which contains a large catalog of addons, the registry is maintained by the KubeVela team.

 ## Lifecycle of a Definition